Ribonuclease T: Structure and mechanism

 RNAse T catalyzes the removal of nucleotides from the 3' end of both RNA and DNA.
 It is inhibited by both double stranded DNA and RNA, as well as cytosine residues on the 3' end of RNA.
 Two cytosines at the 3' end of RNA appear to remove the activity of RNAse T entirely.
 This cytosine effect, however, is observed less with ssDNA.
 This lack of sequence specificity in ssDNA, combined with its ability to act on ssDNA close to a duplex region, has led to its use in creating blunt ends for DNA cloning.
 Structurally, RNAse T exists as an anti-parallel dimer and requires a divalent cation to function.

 RNAse T is able to achieve its sequence specificity in RNA digestion via several aromatic residues that sandwich between nucleobases.
 The π-π interactions between four phenylalanine residues and the two nucleotides at the 3' end are different depending on the identify of the nucleotides, which changes the conformation and thus activity of the enzyme.
-An additional glutamic acid residue rotates to hydrogen bond to cytosine by not other bases, further increasing specificity.
+An additional glutamic acid residue rotates to hydrogen bond to cytosine but not other bases, further increasing specificity.